 Variations of this scenario have happened countless times since.
 Even walking in the mall with friends looking at the earings we’d just bought at Claires, guys, some we knew, some we didn’t, might approach and turn scary if you turned them down.
 It took me several times to learn I should not address misapplication of the word ‘bitch’ to myself or my friends, ever.
 Much safer to just say ‘yep, sorry’ and keep moving.
 As recently as last week, a girlfriend and I were accosted walking to a comedy show from a restaurant.
 ‘What’s wrong, you don’t like compliments?!
 TALK TO US!’

 And the scary thing is, this is just par for the course.
 This is just what happens.
 Anywhere.
 Everywhere.
 And so we learn this is normal – that it’s our problem, and maybe our fault.
-It become innate and ingrained, a survival skill we do without thinking about it or realizing what we’re doing.
+So obfuscating becomes innate and ingrained, a survival skill we do without thinking about it or realizing what we’re doing.
+Not just trauma victims, by the way, all women learn this without ever being aware of it.
 And we learn even the boys we go to church or school or later, work with or who we grew up with may become verbally and/or physically violent when we turn them down in a clear, unambiguous way.
-Sometimes our ‘nice-guy/good-guy’ friends will stalk us and we have to get restraining orders.
-So we take street combat classes (at least that was my solution) and we nudge and hint and push at our answer when it’s “no” but we don’t say it too concretely, because bad things happen if there isn’t a ‘but’ or some other qualifier after that ‘no’.
-It’s not fair to you or the other 40% of the male population that would just be cool and move on, but it’s way better to stay alive.”
+Sometimes our ‘nice-guy/good-guy’ friends decide they are tired of ‘always finishing last’ and start stalking us and we have to get restraining orders.
+So we take street combat classes (at least that was my solution) and we nudge and hint and push at our answer when it’s “no” but we don’t say it too concretely, because bad things happen if there isn’t a possibility-laden qualifier after that ‘no’.
+It’s not fair to you or the other 80% – 90% of the male population that would just be cool and move on, but one or two out of ten is high risk when its your life on the line and it’s way better to stay alive.”

 His face at the end was …definitely something.
 He still wishes women would just be direct with him.
 But I think they all understand the struggle a little bit better now.